Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves: Gravitational waves in PTAs

 \subsection{GWs as Secular Drifts}

 The fitting procedure captures induced accelerations and jerks as systematic shifts in the observed parameter values; we explicitly include the subscript ``obs'' to remind the reader that the best-fit parameters are \textit{not} equal to the true physical parameters.
-For the pulsar period ($ P $) and binary period ($ P _b $), the observed values are close to the fundamental values and we do not include this subscript on their symbols.
-The observed parameters contain known contributions that be generically broken into three main classes: \begin{enumerate}[label=(\arabic*),itemsep=0ex,topsep=5pt] \item \textit{intrinsic} contributions, which are due to physical effects within the pulsar system such as electromagnetic or gravitational radiation liberating energy from the system, \item \textit{observational} contributions, which are effects induced due to relative motion between the SSB and pulsar, and \item \textit{galactic} contributions, which are induced by the Milky Way potential. \end{enumerate} The timing model parameters can also be biased if pulsars have an unknown wide binary companion or carry poorly-understood ultralow-frequency red noise (a phenomenon routinely observed at frequencies above 1~nHz).
-We search for such effects in Sec.~\ref{sec:validation}.
+For the pulsar period ($ P $) and binary period ($ P _b $), the observed values are close to the fundamental values, and we do not include this subscript on their symbols.
+The observed parameters contain known contributions that can be generically broken into three main classes: \begin{enumerate}[label=(\arabic*),itemsep=0ex,topsep=5pt] \item \textit{intrinsic} contributions, which are due to physical effects within the pulsar system such as electromagnetic or gravitational radiation liberating energy from the system, \item \textit{observational} contributions, which are effects induced due to relative motion between the SSB and pulsar, and \item \textit{galactic} contributions, which are induced by the Milky Way potential. \end{enumerate} The timing model parameters can also be biased if pulsars have an unknown wide binary companion, are in a globular cluster, or carry mischaracterized ultralow-frequency red noise.
+We search for such effects in the SM.